Your Challenge Today:

-When we are able to move into action, we have bypassed the need for excuses.
-When we can identify the value for change and the dream becomes bigger than the excuses, we will realize the success that we are after.
-It really doesn’t matter what the goal is ~ we need to identify with the value of having achieved the goal and we will find the motivation to realize it.
+When we can move into action, we have bypassed the need for excuses.
+When we can identify the value of change, and the dream becomes more significant than the reasons, we will realize the success that we are after.
+It doesn’t matter what the goal is ~ we need to identify with the value of having achieved the goal, and we will find the motivation to realize it.

-This is very true on all levels.
-I have a confession, I used to smoke cigarettes, ugh.
+This sentiment is very accurate on all levels.
+I have a confession; I used to smoke cigarettes, ugh.
 I know, gross, right?
 It was a long time ago and only for a few years.
-However, I kept telling myself (a) I liked smoking and didn’t want to quit — this was the Pre-Contemplative stage, not wanting to make a change, no need for a change. (b) I couldn’t quit as long as other people around me were smoking, too difficult.
-But, it was obviously on my mind and I knew deep down it was not a good, healthy habit.
-This was the Contemplative stage, where I was ambivalent and making excuses.
+However, I kept telling myself (a) I liked smoking and didn’t want to quit — this was the Pre-Contemplative stage, not wanting to make a change, no need for a change. (b) I couldn’t stop as long as other people around me were smoking, too tricky.
+But, it was apparently on my mind, and I knew deep down it was not a good, healthy habit.
+That was the Contemplative stage, where I was ambivalent and making excuses.

 Then one fateful day, I went into the Health Club that I belonged to for an exercise class and we always started the class by taking a resting heart rate, just to see where we are coming into the class so we could monitor our pulse throughout the workout.
 That day I noticed my heart rate was significantly higher (after having had a cigarette) than on other days when I had not recently smoked.
-That made me realize just how potentially damaging smoking could be on one’s body and I really felt I had to quit, this was taking me into the Preparation stage.
-Next, I decided to try Accupuncture as a method to help me quit and I found an OMD to help me with this treatment, this was clearly the Action stage.
-I thought about it for awhile (preparation) before I was able to say — that’s it — I have to quit and I found a way to succeed (action).
-Prior to that moment, I made lots of excuses and so it is with whatever change we are resisting.
+That made me realize just how potentially damaging smoking could be on one’s body and I felt I had to quit, this was taking me into the Preparation stage.
+Next, I decided to try Acupuncture as a method to help me stop, and I found an OMD to help me with this treatment, this was the Action stage.
+I thought about it for awhile (preparation) before I was able to say — that’s it — I have to quit, and I found a way to succeed (action).
+Before that moment, I made lots of excuses and so it is with whatever change we are resisting.

 And, now I can happily report that I am and have been in Maintenance stage for many, many years!!